RedKnight26/RedKnight26/README.md

 Get it?
-I'm a ScriptKitty!
+I'm a Script Kitty!
+(fr though I can't code things from scratch to save my life)